Employee Onboarding at it’s Best: A Step-by-Step Guide

 That’s why Softstart looks to simplify the process by offering inspirations of onboarding templates and activities.
-Templates offer a core foundation to build upon and implement personalized onboarding experience, and Softstart additionally assigns a score to each onboarding created to help further guide managers in the right direction.
+Templates offer a core foundation to build upon and implement personalized onboarding experience.

 Softstart allows users to keep track of a new joiner’s progression and support them accordingly.

 In a nutshell, Softstart is a one-stop-shop solution for building full and genuine onboarding experiences.
 It is an interactive and collaborative easy-to-use onboarding platform.
 The application can be shared between several parties within a business, allowing different collaborators to work together to create comprehensive yet cohesive personalized onboarding experiences for new joiners.
 The tool also allows managers to make changes in real time with the help of tracking.

 Basically, when it comes to onboarding, Softstart ensures a strong start.